On the 5th June I travelled to Amsterdam to become enlightened by Lidewij Edelkoort’s views on changing fashion and, more importantly, the world.

 I was delighted to be enlightened!
 What I am seeing in retail is that brands are creating a strong togetherness feeling that can feel almost like a religion to live by.
 Maybe a brand store could be the next place of worship where like-minded followers can meet to rejuvenate body and mind.

-At the company I work for, Tchai, we create brand sanctuaries through concept thinking, flagship stores, concept stores, pop-up stores and product presentations.
+At my company , Tchai, we create brand sanctuaries through concept thinking, flagship stores, concept stores, pop-up stores and product presentations.
 As the name reveilles we have Chinese roots, our philosophy has a strong band with Taoism, we are balancing life by taking small steps daily.
 We have evolved from a traditionally run company into cultivating a philosophy that’s all about maximising the personal potential of everyone involved with us.